cloudendpoints/endpoints-management-python/CONTRIBUTING.rst

     chooses the Python 2.7 interpreter to be installed.

-    From here on in within these instructions, the `~/hack-on-google-scc/env` virtual environment you created above will be referred to as `$VENV`.
-To use the instructions in the steps that follow literally, use the `export VENV=~/hack-on-google-scc/env`
+    From here on in within these instructions, the `~/hack-on-google-esp-library/env` virtual environment you created above will be referred to as `$VENV`.
+To use the instructions in the steps that follow literally, use the `export VENV=~/hack-on-google-esp-library/env`
     command.

--   Install `google-scc` from the checkout into the virtualenv using `setup.py develop`.
-Running `setup.py develop` **must** be done while the current working directory is the `google-scc` checkout
+-   Install `google-esp-library` from the checkout into the virtualenv using `setup.py develop`.
+Running `setup.py develop` **must** be done while the current working directory is the `google-esp-library` checkout
     directory:

     ```bash
-    $ cd ~/hack-on-google-scc
+    $ cd ~/hack-on-google-esp-library
     $ $VENV/bin/python setup.py develop
     ```

 Running Tests
 --------------

--   To run all tests for `google-scc` on a single Python version, run `tox` from your development virtualenv (See **Using a Development Checkout** above).
+-   To run all tests for `google-esp-library` on a single Python version, run `tox` from your development virtualenv (See **Using a Development Checkout** above).

--   To run the full set of `google-scc` tests on all platforms, install [`tox`][2] into a system Python.
+-   To run the full set of `google-esp-library` tests on all platforms, install [`tox`][2] into a system Python.
 The `tox` console script will be installed into the scripts location for that Python.
-While in the `google-scc` checkout root directory (it contains `tox.ini`), invoke the `tox` console script.
+While in the `google-esp-library` checkout root directory (it contains `tox.ini`), invoke the `tox` console script.
 This will read the `tox.ini` file and execute the tests on multiple Python versions and platforms; while it runs, it creates a virtualenv for each version/platform combination.
 For